 Want more information on the cheapest grocery store?

 Want to see all the actual numbers and compare the prices yourself?

 I compiled way too much information to share in one blog post.
 This blog post is already quite long, but there is still more I could share.
 If you want a copy of all my charts with prices and statistics, you are welcome to it!
-I compiled all my research into a 51 page ebook – with lots of detailed lists!
+I compiled all my research into a 45 page printable ebook – with lots of detailed lists!

 What lists are included in the ebook?

 - Master Price Comparison (with all 4 stores and their prices)

 - Prices from 2019 and 2021

 - Stock Up Prices (Alphabetical)